 Velas Turtle Festival, Ratnagiri Overview

 The laying of eggs usually begins from February, and the process of turtles coming to the beach to the hatching of the eggs continues through April.
-The festival, mostly a conservation event of sea turtles and a celebration of its natural process breeding, do not have any set dates.
-However, the activities and tourist influx are at its peak during March and April.
+The festival, mostly a conservation event of sea turtles and a celebration of their natural breeding process, does not have fixed dates.
+However, the activities and tourist influx peak during March and May.

 Where is the Festival Held? - Venue Details